 Upon this powerful foundation Mr. Scott built his theatre company.
 His goal was to create a company of artists he would train in his original creative technique so that they could write and perform their own, original work.
 He founded his theatre company and then in 1990, incorporated The Actors Theatre Workshop as a non-profit theatre company with a conservatory, performance space and community center at 145 West 28th Street in New York City.

-Among his many accomplishments at ATW, he created and for 20 years has taught The Builders of the New World, a program that trains and develops homeless children’s imaginations, leading to measurable personal, academic and professional success.
-He directed and produced the documentary film Burned Churches that tells the story of pastors whose churches were burned in the American south, and the response by the national government, religious organizations, charitable foundations and ordinary citizens, and raises the issue into a dialog on our national struggle with racism.
+Among his many accomplishments at ATW, he created and over 20 years has taught The Builders of the New World, a program that trains and develops homeless children’s imaginations and teaches them to participate in the Democratic process, leading to measurable personal, academic and professional success.
+He directed and produced the documentary film Burned Churches for the National Council of Churches, telling the story of pastors whose churches were burned in the American south, and the response by the national government, religious organizations, charitable foundations and ordinary citizens, and raises the issue into a dialog on our national struggle with racism.
 He created and taught the Israel / West Bank Drama Project, an ongoing program for Israeli and Palestinian young people and community leaders that has given participants new insights and ways of looking at the conflict, and greater empathy and understanding for themselves and each other.

 At The Actors Theatre Workshop, Mr. Scott has directed and developed a number of classic and original plays, including Homecoming by Eugene O’Neill, as part of ATW’s New Play Series in which ATW puts new and classic plays on their feet and invites the audience to witness the power of the creative process unfold before their eyes; the American Premiere of Mary Stuart by Dacia Maraini; and The Love Letter by Janet Marie Scott.
 The Love Letter, which had its world-wide premiere at The Actors Theatre Workshop, is an extraordinary one-woman play that brings an 18th century French painting to life and reveals the complexities and spiritual journey of a marquise facing the French revolution.
 It was written in a unique script development process which Mr. Scott has created and currently teaches in the Scott Conservatory at The Actors Theatre Workshop, where it is being used to create a whole new genre of contemporary American plays.